dlynford/woodworking_math/README.md

 # woodworking_math
-Time saving calculations used repeatedly in fine furniture building.
+The modules in this section can be used to calculate board feet and hardware spacing during installation.
+These calculations are used repeatedly in fine furniture building, and the aim of providing them on github was to share them with others.